Chart Color Schemes

 Health

-Ocean Reef's residents are extremely healthy with very low prevalence of common health conditions across all age groups
+Ocean Reef's residents boast exceedingly positive health performance metrics with very low prevalence of common health conditions across all age groups

-The most common medical conditions in the area are arthritis and mental health issues, impacting 7.8 and 6.4% of residents respectively, while 72.9% declare themselves completely clear of medical ailments, compared to 71.5% across Greater Perth.
-As of 30 June 20XX, 20.1% of residents are aged 65 and over (1763 people).
-Health outcomes among seniors in Ocean Reef perform even better than the general population in health metrics.
+The most common medical conditions in the area are arthritis and mental health issues, impacting 7.8% and 6.4% of residents, respectively, while 72.9% declared themselves as completely clear of medical ailments compared to 71.9% across Greater Perth.
+Working-age residents are notably healthy with low chronic condition prevalence.
+The area has 20.8% of residents aged 65 and over (1,826 people), which is higher than the 16.3% in Greater Perth.
+Health outcomes among seniors are particularly strong, with national rankings broadly in line with the general population.

 Frequently Asked Questions - Health